open-telemetry/opentelemetry-cpp/examples/manual_propagation/README.md

 Build and Deploy this opentelemetry-cpp example as described in [INSTALL.md](../../INSTALL.md).

+## Auxiliary functions

+This example provides a small set of auxiliary functions that are able to create child spans from a previous one, independently on the active span:

+- `CreateChildSpan`: Creating Child Spans for a given explicit parent.
+- `CreateChildSpanFromRemote`: Creating Child Spans from incoming carriers (i.e. headers).
+- `InjectTraceContext`: Injecting arbitrary spans into carriers (i.e. headers).

+> It's worth noting that `shared_ptr`'s are used because it helps for keeping
+> spans alive and passing them across different lambda functions or execution
+> scopes for more complex use cases.

 ## Example Flow

-* This example creates 2 asynchronous requests from a theoretical client.
+- This example creates 2 asynchronous requests from a theoretical client.
 The requests have distributed tracing context `injected` into a map, simulating headers.

-* These requests then arrive to a server, which `extracts` the span information and creates child spans sharing the same trace id's with the client request.
+- These requests then arrive to a server, which `extracts` the span information and creates child spans sharing the same trace id's with the client request.
 After that, other spans are `nested`, simulating server work.

-* Answers contain again the context `injected`, and the client propagates it without more context than the headers arriving in the answer.
+- Answers contain again the context `injected`, and the client propagates it without more context than the headers arriving in the answer.

-* The parent spans that originated the only 2 `trace-id`'s simulated here are kept alive until the end of the example.
+- The parent spans that originated the only 2 `trace-id`'s simulated here are kept alive until the end of the example.

 ```text